 Port number Protocol Used By Notes 22 Required for ssh-push and ssh-push-tunnel contact methods.
 Clients connected to the proxy initiate check in on the server and hop through to clients.
 67 TCP/UDP DHCP Required only if clients are requesting IP addresses from the server.
 69 TCP/UDP TFTP Required if the server is used as a PXE server for automated client installation.
 443 ТСР HTTPS Web UI, client, and server and proxy (tftpsync) requests.
 4505 ТСР salt Required to accept communication requests from clients.
 The client initiates the connection, and it stays open to receive commands from the Salt master.

-Port number Protocol Used By Notes 4506 ТСР salt Required to accept communication requests from clients.
+4506 ТСР salt Required to accept communication requests from clients.
 The client initiates the connection, and it stays open to report results back to the Salt master.
-5222 ТСР Required to push OSAD actions to clients.
-5269 ТСР Required to push actions to and from the server.

-1.3.5.
+5.2.4.5.
 External Outbound Proxy Ports